Novel Magnetic Chiral Structures and Unusual Temperature Hysteresis in the Metallic Helimagnet MnP: Experimental Procedure

-Single crystalline samples of MnP were grown by the temperature gradient furnace technique\cite{Huber1964}.
-The magnetization was measured by using a SQUID magnetometer MPMS (Quantum Design) at Research Center for Low Temperature and Materials Sciences, Kyoto University.
-The sizes of the crystals used for the magnetization measurements are $2.5 \times 0.9 \times 0.7 \mbox { mm}^3$, $0.7 \times 2.5 \times 1.0 \mbox{ mm}^3$ and $0.7 \times 0.6 \times 2.5 \mbox{ mm}^3$ along the a- , b- and c-axes, respectively.
-The single crystal neutron scattering experiments in the $hk0$ scattering plane were performed using the triple-axis spectrometers ISSP-PONTA and ISSP-HER installed at JRR-3 in Japan Atomic Energy Agency (JAEA).
-The neutron powder diffraction experiments were performed using the multidetector diffractometer IMR-HERMES installed at JRR-3~\cite{Ohoyama1998}.
-We use the sample with the size of $6.1 \times 3.6 \times 9.6 \mbox { mm}^3$ for the single crystal experiments.
-The powder sample with the weight of 3.6 g, obtained by grinding a single crystalline sample, was used for the powder diffraction experiments.
+The single-crystalline samples of MnP used in this study were grown by the temperature gradient furnace technique\cite{Huber1964}.
+Their magnetization was measured using a superconducting quantum interference device (SQUID) magnetometer (MPMS, Quantum Design) at the Research Center for Low Temperature and Materials Sciences, Kyoto University.
+The sizes of the crystals used for the magnetization measurements were $2.5 \times 0.9 \times 0.7$, $0.7 \times 2.5 \times 1.0$, and $0.7 \times 0.6 \times 2.5 \mbox{ mm}^3$ along the $a$-, $b$-, and $c$-axes, respectively.
+Single crystal neutron scattering experiments in the $hk0$ scattering plane were performed using the triple-axis spectrometers ISSP-PONTA and ISSP-HER installed at JRR-3 of Japan Atomic Energy Agency (JAEA).
+Neutron powder diffraction experiments were performed using the multidetector diffractometer IMR-HERMES installed at JRR-3~\cite{Ohoyama1998}.
+We used a sample with dimensions of $6.1 \times 3.6 \times 9.6 \mbox { mm}^3$ for the single-crystal experiments.
+A powder sample with a mass of 3.6 g, obtained by grinding a single-crystalline sample, was used for the powder diffraction experiments.

-\section{Experimental results}
+\section{Experimental Results}